Annabelly22/Annabelly22/README.md

 ## Objective

-I aim to continue learning about the different software, applications, and security processes of cybersecurity even as I get into the field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I aim to continue learning about the different software, applications, and security processes of cybersecurity, even as I progress in the field.
+There is always a project waiting to be built:)
 ## Skills

 | Skill                                         | Associated Project         |